Intentional Ways to Grow a Healthy Parenting Relationship

 And finally, examples of how to use intentional parenting are described.

-As a parent, you are the most important influence in your child’s life.
+As a parent or someone in a parenting role, you are the most important influence in your child’s life.

 Regardless of the age of your child or how you have parented in the past, intentional parenting has something to offer you.